akrzos/cfme-performance/ansible/configure/README.md

 ```
 [root@perf ansible]# ansible-playbook -i hosts.local configure/postdeploy.yml
 ```
-Runs all of the roles from the below playbooks on cfme-vmdb appliances.
+Runs all of the roles from the below playbooks on cfme-vmdb and cfme-worker appliances.

 ### sshkey.yml
 ```